CesiumGS/cesium-unreal/Documentation/upgrade-to-2.0-guide.md

 ### Primitive Features

-The `FCesiumPrimitiveFeatures` struct acts as a Blueprints-accessible version of `EXT_mesh_features`. iT allows access to all of the feature ID sets of a primitive using the **"Get Feature ID Sets"** Blueprints function (`UCesiumPrimitiveFeaturesBlueprintLibrary::GetFeatureIDSets`).
-The **"Get Feature ID Sets Of Type"** function(`UCesiumPrimitiveFeaturesBlueprintLibrary::GetFeatureIDSetsOfType`) can also be used to filter for a specific type of feature IDs.
+The `FCesiumPrimitiveFeatures` struct acts as a Blueprints-accessible version of `EXT_mesh_features`.
+It allows access to all of the feature ID sets of a primitive using the **"Get Feature ID Sets"** Blueprints function (`UCesiumPrimitiveFeaturesBlueprintLibrary::GetFeatureIDSets`).
+The **"Get Feature ID Sets Of Type"** function (`UCesiumPrimitiveFeaturesBlueprintLibrary::GetFeatureIDSetsOfType`) can also be used to filter for a specific type of feature IDs.

-Previously, the **"Get Feature ID From Face ID"** function sampled feature IDs from a `FCesiumMetadataPrimitive`.
-It has been renamed to **"Get Feature ID From Face"** (`UCesiumPrimitiveFeaturesBlueprintLibrary::GetFeatureIDFromFace`) and now takes a `FCesiumPrimitiveFeatures`.
-Use this to get the feature ID that is associated with a given face index, from the specified `FCesiumFeatureIdSet`.
+Previously, users could use the **"Get Feature ID From Face ID"** function (`UCesiumMetadataUtilityBlueprintLibrary::GetFeatureIDFromFaceID`) to sample feature IDs from a `FCesiumMetadataPrimitive`.
+In Cesium for Unreal v2.0.0, this function has been deprecated.
+Instead, use **"Get Feature ID From Face"** (`UCesiumPrimitiveFeaturesBlueprintLibrary::GetFeatureIDFromFace`).
+This function retrieves the feature ID associated with a given face index, from the specified `FCesiumPrimitiveFeatures` and `FCesiumFeatureIdSet`.
 Here's an example of how one might retrieve the feature ID of a primitive hit by a `LineTrace`:

 ![Example feature ID picking script](Images/getFeatureIdFromFaceExample.jpeg)